-Khandelwal has been awarded a Fulbright-Hays Group Project Award to take a group of 12 faculty and students to Rajasthan for one months in Winter 2016-2017 to learn about the story of cook-stove interventions.
-The seminar is planned for December 2016 and is described here:
+Khandelwal was recently awarded a Fulbright-Hays Group Project Award to take a group of 12 faculty and students to Rajasthan for one months in Winter 2016-2017 to learn about the story of cook-stove interventions.

-This research collaboration has also led to the development of an innovative, multi-disciplinary ‘big ideas’ course People and Environment: Technology, Culture and Social Justice being taught by the same group of faculty.
-Khandelwal has directed and co-taught this course for three years and describes it in a video as part of UI’s Extraordinary Teaching Project:
+This research collaboration has also led to the development of an innovative, multi-disciplinary ‘big ideas’ course entitled People and Environment: Technology, Culture and Social Justice being taught by the same group of faculty.
+Khandelwal has directed and co-taught this course for four years and describes it in a video as part of UI’s Extraordinary Teaching Project.